Zambia : MONDAY PRO'S HIT LIST

-Here are selected briefs of how some high-profile Chipolopolo players fared at their respectively foreign clubs this past weekend.
+Here is a wrap of how some high-profile Chipolopolo players abroad fared at their respective club’s over the weekend.

 SWEDEN